-To train your pet to stay in the Pet Area and respect the boundary.
+To train your pet to stay in the Pet Area and respect the boundary while you are outside of it.

-- Program the Static Correction Level on the Receiver Collar to Level 2 and place it on your pet's neck. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.
+- Program the Receiver Collar to level #3 or #4 depending on the size and temperament of your pet. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.
 Note: Be sure the extra collar does not put pressure on the Contact Points. - Have tiny pieces of treats available (hot dogs or lunch meat work well). - Have your pet's favorite play toy available.